uadmin/uadmin-docs/api/security_functions.rst

 -------------------
 `Back To Top`_

+.. code-block:: go

+    // Type: string
+    var OTPAlgorithm = "sha1"

 OTPAlgorithm is the hashing algorithm of OTP.

-Type:

-.. code-block:: go

-    string

 There are 3 different algorithms: